larsjuhljensen/JensenLab/_pages/training_textmining_hb.md

 After a few seconds, you will see a table with the results of the analysis; you can sort the table by clicking on the column headings.

-_Which are the most frequent tissue terms?
+_14. Which are the most frequent tissue terms?
 Are these terms specific or very broad?_

 Go back to the input page, lower the **Z-score cutoff** to **3.0** and rerun the analysis.

-_How does this change the results?_
+_15. How does this change the results?_

 The [SimpleCount](https://simplecount.jensenlab.org/) server also allows you to count terms in both a foreground and a background set of organisms and test each tissue term for statistically significant overrepresentation in the foreground set.